phalcon-orphanage/docs/en/reference/unit-testing.rst

 Sample unit test
 ----------------
 To run any unit tests you need to define them.
-The autoloader will make sure the proper files are loaded so all you to do is create the files and phpunit will run the tests for you.
+The autoloader will make sure the proper files are loaded so all you need to do is create the files and phpunit will run the tests for you.

 This example does not contain a config file, most test cases however, do need one.
-You can add it to the DI and get it the UnitTestCase file.
+You can add it to the DI to get the UnitTestCase file.

-First create a base unit test called UnitTestCase.php in your /tests folder:
+First create a base unit test called UnitTestCase.php in your /tests directory:

 .. code-block:: php